 Even if you don’t have Foxtel, and don’t live in an AFL-based state, you can still catch all games live during the weekend.

 Here is how you can view the AFL in each state.

-To stream matches in Australia, subscribe to the AFL’s Live Pass service.
+Alternatively, to stream matches in Australia, subscribe to the AFL’s Live Pass service.
 This service allows you to stream every match of the AFL season live via the AFL app on Android, iOS or Windows mobile devices.